 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 The Plan considers a loan as in default if any repayment remains unpaid as of the last business day of the calendar quarter following the calendar quarter in which a loan is initially considered past due.
 Defaulted notes receivable from participants are deemed distributed and recorded as benefits paid to participants in the statement of changes in net assets available for benefits.
-During 2018, approximately \$2,128,000 was recorded as deemed distributions.
-No allowance for credit losses has been recorded as of December 31, 2018 or 2017.
+During 2019, approximately \$1,661,000 was recorded as deemed distributions.
+No allowance for credit losses has been recorded as oDecember 31, 2019 or 2018.